segasai/uss_modeling/README.md

 Currently the numbers come from the the changes that USS plans to adopt from next year.
 The inflation and stock market growth are free parameters of the tool

+See the  example of using the tool in the jupyter notebook where I show how the expected annual pension changes as a function of inflation for the old vs new scheme

 Pull requests,bug fixes are encouraged